Antibiotic Stewardship

 - For more than 30 years, the U.S. dairy industry has focused educational efforts on the judicious use of antibiotics through the annual publication of a best practices manual.
 The FARM Drug Residue and Prevention Manual is the primary educational tool for dairy farm managers throughout the country on the judicious and responsible use of antibiotics, including avoidance of drug residues in milk and meat.

-- Since 2011, not a single retail-ready milk product has tested positive for traces of antibiotics.
-All milk is screened for antibiotics, and any load that tests positive for a drug residue is discarded and never sold.
+- In 2024, only one retail-ready milk product tested positive for traces of antibiotics.
+All milk is screened for antibiotics, and any milk load or product that tests positive for a drug residue is discarded and never sold.

-- Only 1 out of 12,050 milk tankers tested positive for antibiotic residues last year, according to the 2021 National Milk Drug Residue Database.
-This data illustrates the continued long term national pattern of industry improvements in milk quality practices.
+- Only 1 out of 17,080 milk tankers tested positive for antibiotic residues last year, according to the 2024 National Milk Drug Residue Database report.
+This data demonstrates the continued long term national pattern of industry improvements in milk quality practices.